GlareDB/glaredb.github.io/index.md

 - query local Excel and CSV files and join them with remote Parquet and JSON files.

-- join tables from PostgeSQL and Snowflake, with data from MongoDB collections.
+- join tables from PostgreSQL and Snowflake, with data from MongoDB collections.

 - write the output of any query to GlareDB-native storage for quick and easy access letter.

-- copy data between MongoDB and Postgres to Snowflake or GlareDB-native storge.
+- copy data between MongoDB and Postgres to Snowflake or GlareDB-native storage.

 - pass data from your data sources to DataFrame libraries in Python like Pandas and Polars.